 The course is taught through a combination of lectures, seminars and workshops throughout the semester.
-The teaching includes a total of 30 hours plus an additional obligatory 2 day workshop from 9 October to 11 October 2017.
+The teaching includes a total of 30 hours plus an additional compulsory two-day workshop.

 At least 80 % attendance and active participation in class, team work and discussions are required.

 The compulsory activities must be approved by the teacher in order for you to qualify for the exam.
 You should familiarize yourself with the guidelines for compulsory activities at the Faculty of Humanities.